eclipse-archived/ceylon-lang.org/blog/2013-11-25-types-and-expressiveness.md

 typing places fewer constraints on me, the programmer, and lets me "express myself" more freely.
-I'm not going to, right now, re-argue the case for static typing, which is quite obvious to anyone who has ever written or maintained code using an IDE.
+I'm not going to, right now, re-argue the case for static typing, which is anyway quite clear to anyone who has ever written or maintained a decent-sized chunk of code using an IDE.
 However, I would like to point out a particular sense in which dynamic typing is much _less_  expressive than static typing, and the consequences of that.

 (Now, please bear with me for a bit, because I'm going to take a rather scenic route to getting to my real point.)